B Stephen Carpenter II

 Area of Study:

-B. Stephen Carpenter II is Professor of Art Education and African American Studies; Co-Director of the Summer Institute on Contemporary Art (SICA); and Chief Executive Artist for Reservoir Studio.
-His research interests include professional development through contemporary art for preK-12 educators, critical art education studies, socially engaged art education, and the global water crisis as curriculum.
-His mixed-media assemblages, installations, performance artworks, and social practice works are vehicles to confront social issues and critique historical, cultural, and political constructs.
-Carpenter is author and co-author of book chapters and journal articles, co-author of Interdisciplinary Approaches to Teaching Art in High School (2006), co-editor of Curriculum for a Progressive, Provocative, Poetic, and Public Pedagogy (2006), and co-editor of two forthcoming books.
-He is Senior Editor of Studies in Art Education (2017-2019), a past editor of Art Education (2004-2006), a past co-editor of the Journal of Curriculum and Pedagogy (2010-2013), member of the editorial review board of Decolonization: Indigeneity, Education & Society, and member of the international editorial review board for Curriculum Inquiry.
-Carpenter is a recipient of the National Art Education Association (NAEA) Eugene Grigsby Award and is an NAEA Distinguished Fellow.
+B. Stephen Carpenter II is Interim Director of the School of Visual Arts and Professor of Art Education and African American Studies.
+He is also Co-Director of the Summer Institute on Contemporary Art (SICA) and Chief Executive Artist for Reservoir Studio.
+During the 2017-2018 academic year, he was Ida Ely Rubin Artist in Residence, MIT Center for Art, Science & Technology and Department of Urban Studies and Planning, and Artist and Learner in Residence, Easterly Parkway Elementary School.
+Steve’s research in art education spans curriculum theory, professional development through art for preK-12 educators, public pedagogy and participatory art practices, critical art education studies, and the global water crisis as curriculum.
+His mixed-media and performance artworks confront and disrupt social, historical, cultural, and political constructs.
+He is co-editor of Professional Development in Art Museums: Strategies of Engagement Through Contemporary Art (2018), The Palgrave Handbook of Race and the Arts in Education (2018), Curriculum for a Progressive, Provocative, Poetic, and Public Pedagogy (2006), and co-author of Interdisciplinary Approaches to Teaching Art in High School (2006).
+Steve is Senior Editor of Studies in Art Education (2017-2019), and served previously as co-editor of the Journal of Curriculum and Pedagogy (2010-2013), and editor of Art Education (2004-2006).
+He is a member of the international editorial board of Curriculum Inquiry and a National Art Education Association (NAEA) Distinguished Fellow.